 - Information on the type of fly-tip such as size or contents

-- A photograph if it is safe to take one.
+- An optional photograph (if it is safe to take one)

 How do we deal with fly-tips?